Azure/iotedge-eflow/debugging/README.md

       <p align="left"><img src="./Images/Ssh-keygen.png" width="800"/></p>

-      _Note: Make sure that the id_rsa and id_rsa.pub key files are created inside the same folder as the IoTEdgeModule1 solution.
+      _Note: If you strictly follow Step 4, key names must be id_rsa and id_rsa.pub.
+Make sure that the id_rsa and id_rsa.pub key files are created inside the same folder as the IoTEdgeModule1 project.
 If not, copy the files or the module building process will fail._

 6)	If you’re using a private registry like Azure Container Registry, use the following Docker command to sign in.